Hot Chicken Salad with Potato Chips

 - Substitute flavored potato chips in place of regular potato chips.
 If you like spice, try jalapeño flavored chips on top!

-– Don’t like pecans?
-Leave them out, or substitute walnuts instead.
+- Don’t like pecans?
+Leave them out, or substitute walnuts or slivered almonds instead (almonds are more traditional in chicken salad).

 - In a rush?
 Skip the hard boiled eggs.
 That’s the step that takes the most time, aside from the 25–30 minutes of baking time.
 Or you can use store-bought hard boiled eggs that are already peeled.